• Skip to main content

 • Add cream and reduce heat to medium low.
 Simmer until the sauce starts to reduce and thicken and the pasta is ready, about 10 minutes.

 • Add the frozen peas, drained pasta, and Parmesan cheese to the sauce and mix well to combine with the burner still on low.
 Add in the reserved pasta water a ¼ cup at a time as needed to reach the desired consistency, (total about ¼ to 1 cup).
-Turn off heat and serve with more Parmesan cheese and a side salad.
+Turn off the heat and serve with more Parmesan cheese.

 Notes

-Top Tip: Don't leave out the starchy pasta cooking liquid, it is essential to sauce making!
+• Reserve the Starchy Pasta Water - Essential to sauce making, pull out the starchy water before you drain the pasta!
 As the pasta sits, the sauce continues to thicken, add more pasta water as needed.
 You may go back for a second helping and find you need to add a bit more.
 You may end up adding anywhere between ¼ to 1 full cup.
-If you forget to save your pasta water, don't worry, you can also add a little more cream or milk if the pasta becomes too dry.
+If you forget to save your pasta water, add a little more cream or milk if the pasta becomes too dry.

 Reader Interactions